Akronae/eslint-plugin-exception-handling/docs/rules/no-unhandled.md

-# Enforce handling of functions that might throw exceptions (`exception-handling/no-unhandled`)
+# Warns about function calls that might throw exceptions and are not handled at all further up the stack (`exception-handling/no-unhandled`)

 <!-- end auto-generated rule header -->